DeltaWither/Qwarzu-botto/README.md

-# Qwarzu bottu
+# Qwarzu botto

-Qwarzu bottu is a Discord bot written in Javascript used to control commands in Qwarzu Outpostu
+Qwarzu botto is a Discord bot written in Javascript used to control commands in Qwarzu Outposto

 ## Installation